1. Overview of the Low Carbon and Renewable Energy Economy Survey

 A-matrix (or matrix of coefficients) – 52 by 52

 To calculate the A-matrix, the individual cell values of intermediate use are divided by total output at basic prices.
-All cell values in the aggregated IOT are divided by their column totals so that the total of each column is equal to one.
+In other words, all cell values in the aggregated IOT are divided by their column totals so that the total of each column is equal to one.

 This matrix provides coefficients for calculating input requirements (rows) per unit of output (columns).
 For example, generating an additional £1 million of electric vehicle turnover for the low emission vehicles and infrastructure sector requires various products as inputs to produce electric vehicles for final use.
 The A-matrix provides coefficients able to quantify the value of this requirement for a change in final output.